oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 ### Data Collection Setup and Reports Installation Overview

-The Red Hat Enterprise Virtualization Manager optionally includes a comprehensive management history database, which can be utilized by any application to extract a range of information at the data center, cluster, and host levels.
+oVirt optionally includes a comprehensive management history database, which can be utilized by any application to extract a range of information at the data center, cluster, and host levels.
 As the database structure changes over time a number of database views are also included to provide a consistent structure to consuming applications.
 A view is a virtual table composed of the result set of a database query.
 The definition of a view is stored in the database as a `SELECT` statement.
 The result set of the `SELECT` statement populates the virtual table returned by the view.
 If the optional comprehensive management history database has been enabled, the history tables and their associated views are stored in the `ovirt_engine_history` database.

-In addition to the history database Red Hat Enterprise Virtualization Manager Reports functionality is also available as an optional component.
-Red Hat Enterprise Virtualization Manager Reports provides a customized implementation of JasperServer and JasperReports.
+In addition to the history database oVirt Reports functionality is also available as an optional component. oVirt Reports provides a customized implementation of JasperServer and JasperReports.
 JasperServer is a component of JasperReports, an open source reporting tool capable of being embedded in Java-based applications.
 It produces reports which can be rendered to screen, printed, or exported to a variety of formats including PDF, Excel, CSV, Word, RTF, Flash, ODT and ODS.
-Reports built in Red Hat Enterprise Virtualization Manager Reports are accessed via a web interface.
+Reports built in oVirt Reports are accessed via a web interface.
 In addition to a range of pre-configured reports and dashboards for monitoring the system, you are also able to create your own ad hoc reports.

-Before proceeding with Red Hat Virtualization Manager Reports installation you must first have installed the Red Hat Enterprise Virtualization Manager.
+Before proceeding with Red Hat Virtualization Manager Reports installation you must first have installed oVirt.

-The Red Hat Enterprise Virtualization Manager Reports functionality depends on the presence of the history database, which is installed separately.
-Both the history database and the Red Hat Enterprise Virtualization Manager Reports are optional components.
-They are not installed by default when you install the Red Hat Enterprise Virtualization Manager.
+oVirt Reports functionality depends on the presence of the history database, which is installed separately.
+Both the history database and oVirt Reports are optional components.
+They are not installed by default when you install oVirt.

 <div class="alert alert-info">
 **Note:** Detailed user, administration, and installation guides for JasperReports can be found in `/usr/share/jasperreports-server-pro/docs/`

 </div>
-### Installing and Configuring the History Database and Red Hat Enterprise Virtualization Manager Reports
+### Installing and Configuring the History Database and oVirt Reports

 **Summary**

 Use of the history database and reports is optional.
-To use the reporting capabilities of Red Hat Enterprise Virtualization Manager, you must install and configure rhevm-dwh and rhevm-reports.
+To use the reporting capabilities of oVirt, you must install and configure rhevm-dwh and rhevm-reports.

 ⁠

 **Procedure 3.1.
-Installing and Configuring the History Database and Red Hat Enterprise Virtualization Manager Reports**
+Installing and Configuring the History Database and oVirt Reports**

 1. Install the rhevm-dwh package.
-This package must be installed on the system on which the Red Hat Enterprise Virtualization Manager is installed.
+This package must be installed on the system on which oVirt is installed.
         # yum install rhevm-dwh

 2. Install the rhevm-reports package.
-This package must be installed on the system on which the Red Hat Enterprise Virtualization Manager is installed.
+This package must be installed on the system on which oVirt is installed.
         # yum install rhevm-reports

-3. Run the `engine-setup` command on the system hosting the Red Hat Enterprise Virtualization Manager and follow the prompts to install Data Warehouse and Reports:
+3. Run the `engine-setup` command on the system hosting oVirt and follow the prompts to install Data Warehouse and Reports:
         --== PRODUCT OPTIONS ==--

         Install Data Warehouse on this host (Yes, No) [Yes]: